Alexander-Shein/CommentManagement/README.md

 ```
 As you can see it's possible to create a reply only if you have a comment object.
 No other way because everything is encapsulated and private/internal constructors won't allow you to create an instance in invalid state.

+P.S.
+Sometimes code return `Result` and sometimes it throws an exception.
+The difference between them is if it throws an exception it's a bug in code.
+If it returns a `Result` object - it's a validation failure.
+Before you decide to return a `Result` or to throw an error you need to ask a question - Can a user do something with it?
+If yes - return a `Result` object.
+If no - throw an exception.

 CommentManagement DB schema
 ```SQL
 CREATE TABLE [dbo].[PublishedBlogPost]